HL7/fhir/README.md

 ##### If running commands on the terminal is a frightening prospect for you...

-We provide executable script files for windows (publish.bat) and mac (publish.sh).
+We provide executable script files for Windows (publish.bat) and Mac (publish.sh).

 ### Command line parameters